 The underserved may include special need individuals, minority concentrations, those experiencing homelessness or those at-risk of becoming homeless, victims of domestic violence or sexual assault, returning veterans, the frail and elderly, large families, etc. The City will allocate CDBG funds to its at home senior assistance program (ROSES).
-CDBG funds will be provided to SOS (Lighthouse of Oakland County) which assists those at-risk of becoming homeless.
-The City's CDBG-funded housing rehabilitation program will provide a direct mailer about the availability of the program to all homeowners within the census tract with the highest percentage of minor homeowners.
-The City will continue to work with the local CoC to utilize the City Hall as a deployment center for volunteers and PIT County coordinators in January 2021.
-Staff will also work with the CoC to encourage their return to the Farmers' Market for a fall 2020 Community Resource Day which provides a wide variety of social services for low-income individuals in need.
+CDBG funds will be provided to South Oakland Sheleter, d.b.a.
+Lighthouse of Oakland County, which assists those at-risk of becoming homeless.
+The City's CDBG-funded housing rehabilitation program will provide a direct mailer about the availability of the program to all homeowners within the census track with the highest percentage of minor homeowners.
+The City will continue to work with the local CoC to utilize the City Hall as a deployment center for volunteers and PIT County coordinators in January 2024.